James Douglas, 14th Earl of Morton: Legacy

 Moreton Bay in Queensland, Australia, was named after Lord Morton by Lieutenant James Cook (the spelling being an error in the published account of Cook's voyage in HMS Endeavour).
 Lord Morton had been influential in obtaining a grant of £4,000 to finance the voyage.
+With regards the native populations of the places he might visit, Cook was instructed by the Earl, with what are now called his "Hints": "To check the petulance of the Sailors, and restrain the wanton use of Fire Arms.

-Cook had been instructed by the earl to regard the native populations of the places he might visit as "human creatures, the work of the same omnipotent Author, equally under his care with the most polished European ...
-No European nation has the right to occupy any part of their country ... without their voluntary consent“.
+To have it still in view that sheding the blood of those people is a crime of the highest nature – They are human creatures, the work of the same omnipotent Author, equally under his care with the most polished European perhaps being less offensive; more entitled to his favor.

+They are the natural, and in the strictest sense of the word, the legal possessors of the several Regions they inhabit.

+No European nation has the right to occupy any part of their country, or settle among them without their voluntary consent.
+Conquest over such people can give no just title: because they could never be the Aggressors."

 In popular media

 Actor Brian Cox was cast as Lord Morton in the TV series, Longitude in 2000.